 Employability skills

-Identify and value your employability skills
+Identify and develop your employability skills

 Employers favour candidates with a wide range of employability skills to complement their job-specific skills and study.
 Learn what these skills are, how to identify those you have to offer, and how to build upon them.